Our List of the Best Kitchen Rugs Includes a Vintage-Looking Runner That’s on Sale for $25

 Why we chose it: Spillproof and machine washable?
 Yes, please.

 Tumble’s spillproof promise may seem like a stretch—especially considering its low-pile construction and range of patterns offering a lovely textile touch and feel—but it’s the real deal.
 Knock over a cup of water and the liquid instantly beads at the surface, much like a rain jacket, making cleanup a breeze.
 And you can toss the rug right in the washing machine to sanitize away sauces or juices from raw meats.
-Another genius feature: It ships folded rather than rolled with a plush, puzzlelike pad that comes in multiple pieces numbered with removable stickers for easy assembly.
+Another genius feature: It ships folded rather than rolled with a plush, puzzle-like pad that comes in multiple pieces numbered with removable stickers for easy assembly.
 Simply line up the edges and press together before tucking each corner into the rug’s underside pockets.

 Shop Now

-Dimensions: 2.7-by-4 feet | Material: Jute | Washing machine–friendly: No
+Dimensions: 1.8-by-4.7 feet, 2-by-3.3 feet, 2.7-by-6 feet, 3-by-8 feet | Material: Jute | Washing machine–friendly: No

 What we like: